Aug 21, 2024

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 This caprese sandwich is among my favorites for a hot summer day when heirloom tomatoes are at their peak.
-Crispy ciabatta bread is topped with fresh pesto, sun dried tomatoes, mozzarella cheese, sliced juicy tomatoes and sweet balsamic glaze for the perfect summer sandwich.
+Crispy ciabatta bread is topped with homemade fresh pesto, sun dried tomatoes, mozzarella cheese, sliced juicy tomatoes and sweet balsamic glaze for the perfect summer sandwich.
 It’s based off of a sandwich that I used to get from Malibu Kitchen, a gourmet sandwich shop and bakery in the Malibu Country Mart.
 It recently closed after 22 years but served great comfort food as well as great sandwiches.
 Marinating the tomatoes in a bit of olive oil and salt for even just a few minutes before adding them to the sandwich helps enhance the flavor of the tomatoes.
+For an easy sandwich where tomato flavor can shine give this simple tomato sandwich a try!

 Key Ingredients in This Recipe

 • Heirloom Tomato – With their superior flavor, heirloom tomatoes come from seeds passed down and are typically at least 50 years old.
 Look for a variety of colors.
-If you like heirloom tomatoes check out these other recipes here.
-Some of my favorite varieties include “Brandywine” and “Cherokee Purples”.
 Look for ripe tomatoes during their peak time of late summer beginning around late July.
-I always recommend drizzling the tomato slices with a bit of olive oil and salt before using in a sandwich or serving.

 • Mozzarella – Use fresh mozzarella cheese in this recipe.
 Cut the mozzarella in to slices to pile onto the sandwich.
 For a creamier twist, swap burrata for the mozzarella.